 Example: Class Book

 Imagine you're building a library management system.
-You could create a Book
+You could create a Book class with the following structure:

 Attributes: